griffithlab/pVACtools/docs/pvacview/pvacseq_module/pvacseq_vignette.rst

     :alt: pVACview Vignette
     :figclass: align-left

 Altogether, both the candidate (mutant peptide - MT) and its wildtype (WT) peptide are strong binders.
-The figure below shows the mutated amino acid (V) in the candidate is not in an anchor position.
+The figure below shows the mutated amino acid (V) in the candidate (AERMGFTVV) is not in an anchor position for allele HLA-B*45:01.
 This fits into Scenario 4 in the guide, where the candidate is likely to elicit strong recognition from the immune system.

 .. figure:: ../../images/screenshots/vignette/ADAR/TranscriptSet1/ADAR_5_AnchorHeatmap_TranscriptSet1.png
     :width: 1000px